Ioana Berindan-Neagoe logo Academic Members logo

 Ioana Berindan-Neagoe

-Scientific Director, The University of Medicine and Pharmacy Iuliu Hatieganu (Romania)
+Director of Research Center of Functional Genomics, Biomedicine and Translational Medicine, The University of Medicine and Pharmacy Iuliu Hatieganu (Romania)

 Academic Members logo